-Financial aid and loans can be applied to Northwestern programs, GESI, Northwestern exchanges, and affiliated programs during the regular academic year.
-Students who attend unaffiliated programs are not eligible for any form of assistance through Northwestern financial aid.
+Financial aid can be applied to Northwestern programs, GESI, Northwestern exchanges, and affiliated programs during the regular academic year.
+Students who attend unaffiliated programs are not eligible for any form of assistance through Northwestern financial aid, including loans.

 Your regular aid is based on the cost of living and studying in Evanston.
 Your study abroad financial aid will be based on the cost of the program you attend, including the exchange rate and a reasonable cost of living for the location in which you will be studying.

 Each program page includes estimated total costs, including tuition, room and board, transportation, books, personal expenses, required international health insurance, student visa, and the Study Abroad Administrative Fee, if applicable.

-The financial aid office calculates your expected family contribution (EFC) based only on your financial aid application each year.
+The financial aid office calculates your expected family contribution (EFC) based on your financial aid application each year.
 Study abroad does not change your calculated EFC, and your aid will be adjusted for your quarter(s) abroad based on the total cost of your program; typically: